aws/amazon-freertos-ble-ios-sdk/README.md

 ### Network Config Service

-The network configuration service configures the Wi-Fi network of the Amazon FreeRTOS Device.
+The network configuration service configures the Wi-Fi network of the FreeRTOS Device.
 Its functions include:

 ```
 listNetwork(_ listNetworkReq: ListNetworkReq)